antrea-io/antrea/docs/antrea-network-policy.md

     - action: Pass
       to:
         - namespaces:
-            match: self           # Skip ACNP evaluation for traffic to Pods in the same Namespace
+            match: Self           # Skip ACNP evaluation for traffic to Pods in the same Namespace
       name: PassToSameNS
       enableLogging: false
     - action: Drop